 - Identify a Thesis Director.
-The Thesis Directory should be a member of the Literary Translation program (as of 2024: Adrienne Rose, Aron Aji, Diana Thow, Jan Steyn), or a tenure-track faculty member in DWLLC. - Survey the literary scene in the country or language of your translation focus, with an eye to select work(s) for your thesis project.
+The Thesis Directory should be a member of the Literary Translation program (as of 2024/25: Aron Aji, Diana Thow, Jan Steyn), or a tenuretrack faculty member in DWLLC.
+(Adrienne Rose and Tommy Mira y Lopez can serve as "Co-Director" alongside a tenure-track faculty member or alongside Aron Aji or Jan Steyn). - Survey the literary scene in the country or language of your translation focus, with an eye to select work(s) for your thesis project.
 Consult with faculty members in your language, literature, and culture area toward the same end.